Tennessee vs. Illinois prediction, odds: 2025 Music City Bowl picks from proven model

 SportsLine's model has revealed its Tennessee Volunteers vs. Illinois Fighting Illini picks for the Liberty Mutual Music City Bowl 2025 on Tuesday

 Kickoff is at 5:30 p.m.
 ET from Nissan Stadium in Nashville, Tenn.
-The Vols are 1-2 all-time in the Music City Bowl, while this is the Illini's first appearance.
-The Volunteers are 3.5-point favorites in the latest Illinois vs. Tennessee odds from DraftKings Sportsbook.
-The over/under for total points is 61.5.
+The Volunteers are 3-point favorites in the latest Illinois vs. Tennessee odds from DraftKings Sportsbook.
+The over/under for total points is 62.5.
 Before making any Tennessee vs. Illinois picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: